lawrennd/talks/_ai/ai-for-science-bellairs-workshop-2026.md

 ipynb: False
 ---

-\speakernotes{Suggested pacing (flexible): 10 mins shared AI vocabulary; 15 mins philosophy + “knowledge vs technology”; 15 mins AI-for-science playbook + failure modes; 10 mins agents/discovery +
-open questions.
-If co-lecturing, this naturally hands over to examples in specific sciences.}

-\section{Opening questions}

-\newslides{Bellairs workshop: the questions we’ll keep returning to}
+\subsection{Potential Timing/Framing}

+* 0-25: Neil framing (questions, philosophy, paradigm store).
+* 25-55: Tim lead (what is science, model types, canonical AI examples).
+* 55-70: break.
+* 70-95: Neil lead (delegation, tacit knowledge, verification/accountability).
+* 95-110: Tim lead (agents, discovery, generalist vs specialist).
+* 110-120: joint synthesis and workshop questions.

+\subsection{Questions}

 \slidesincremental{
-* **Where do scientific paradigms live** as knowledge moves from books/equations into code, simulators, and large models?
+* Where do scientific paradigms live?
-* **What role should human understanding and agency play** when we can use models we don’t fully understand?
+* What role does human understanding and agency play?
-* **What’s the emerging playbook for AI-for-science** (and what tools are still missing)?
+* What's an emerging playbook for AI-for-science?
 }

+\subsection{Notes}

+* What is science for: prediction, explanation, control (light-touch framing.
+* Kinds of scientific models: mechanistic equations, statistical mechanics/effective models, ML surrogates.
+* Common touchpoints: old-school ML + recent deep learning in science.
+* Open design question: generalist models calling specialist tools, or internalising specialist knowledge?

+\notes{As a way of triggering reflection for this workshop I thought to start with three questions.
+They are:

+1. Where do scientific paradigms live as knowledge moves from books/equations into code, simulators, and large models?
+2. What role should human understanding and agency play when we can use models we don't fully understand?
+3. What’s an emerging playbook for AI-for-science* and what tools will we depend on?}

+\notes{To start exploring we'll look at some ideas from the philosophy of science, starting with Thomas Kuhn.}

 \include{_books/includes/the-structure-of-scientific-revolutions.md}

 \notes{Kuhn's idea that science iterates between normal science (or puzzle solving) and paradigm shifts which change the fundamental assumptions that underpin our scientific ideas.
 Kuhn was writing in 1962 and he argued that at that time our paradigm was stored in text books.
 Even before the advent of AI, our modern information infrastructure has shifted, to the extent that one can argue that today our paradigm is (also) stored in computers, through simulations, databases etc..}

 \speakernotes{This is an opening talk, not a survey.
-The aim is to offer a shared set of “handles” and vocabulary that we can re-use all week: paradigms/mediums, understanding/agency, playbooks/tools.}
+The aim is to offer a shared set of "handles" and vocabulary that we can re-use all week: paradigms/mediums, understanding/agency, playbooks/tools.}

 \newslides{Some prompts}